The Democratic Party's public enemy No. 1: Howard Schultz

 Bill Burton, a former deputy press secretary in the Obama White House who is now working for Schultz, told NBC News that his boss anticipated there would be "immediate vigorous debate about whether this is a good idea."

-But he said Schultz has received plenty of positive feedback and questioned the argument that you can't win the presidency without the help of a major political party, even if Bloomberg studied the idea closely and came to the conclusion that it's impossible.
+But he said Schultz has received plenty of positive feedback and questioned the argument that you can't win the presidency without the help of a major political party, even if that is the conclusion Bloomberg came to after studying the idea closely.

-"I'm old enough to remember when people said that president Obama couldn't win, that President Trump couldn't win, and now that politics is even more different from how it's ever been in our lifetime, I'm not sure that those pundits are capable of predicting what's going to happen in November of 2020," Burton said.
+"I'm old enough to remember when people said that President Obama couldn't win, that President Trump couldn't win," Burton said.
+"And now that politics is even more different from how it's ever been in our lifetime, I'm not sure that those pundits are capable of predicting what's going to happen in November of 2020."

 Burton, who co-founded the massive Democratic super PAC Priorities USA, acknowledged he’s faced some personal blowback from old friends in party politics.
 And he left the powerhouse Democratic firm SKDKnickerbocker to join Schultz' effort.